 Studying at Deakin means much, if not all of your studies will take place online.
-This guide has tips on online etiquette to help you communicate effectively and responsibly when using some common tools at Deakin.
+This guide has tips to help you communicate effectively and responsibly when using some common tools at Deakin.

 "People can't see your body language through the screen.
 When you only have words to convey a message, tones become everything.”

 At Deakin, you have access to a number of digital tools that allow you to connect with students, lecturers and tutors.
 You will be communicating with people from many different backgrounds including different nationalities, religions, cultures and ages.
 The university expects staff and students to be respectful of others, and not use words or share content that is offensive or inflammatory.
 If you disagree with someone's ideas you are expected to discuss the ideas constructively rather than criticise or attack someone personally.